 Logic

-Logic (from Greekλογικήlogikḗ, 'possessed of reasonintellectualdialecticalargumentative') is the systematic study of valid rules of inference, i.e. the relations that lead to the acceptance of one proposition (the conclusion) on the basis of a set of other propositions (premises).
+Logic (from Greek: λογική, logikḗ, 'possessed of reason, intellectual, dialectical, argumentative') is the systematic study of valid rules of inference, i.e. the relations that lead to the acceptance of one proposition (the conclusion) on the basis of a set of other propositions (premises).
 More broadly, logic is the analysis and appraisal of arguments.

 There is no universal agreement as to the exact definition or boundaries of logic (see § Rival conceptions).
 However, the scope of logic (broadly construed) includes: